Dcrvx2k/Unit13Project/README.md

 ### Elk Configuration

 Ansible was used to automate the configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because only a single set of instructions is needed to install and configure any number of virutal machines.
-Updates to the instruction set will update all virutal machines indentically.
+No configuration was performed manually, which is advantageous because only a single set of instructions is needed to install and configure any number of virtual machines.
+Updates to the instruction set will update all virtual machines identically.

 The playbook implements the following tasks:
 - Install Docker